BeerendLauwers/BeerendLauwers.github.io/project-ideas/write-a-reddit-app.md

 * You'll want to save the posts to a persistent store.
 Lots of options here: an SQL database, a NoSQL store, a Git repo, ...
-Might be best to do this first before you actually try to display it.
+Might be best to do this first before you actually try to do things with it.
-Others might be able to use the "save your posts to X" as a library!
+Others might be able to use the "save your posts to X" functionality as a library!

 * How to save the post?
 A simple MarkDown blob with some metadata at the top?
 Or perhaps a more structured approach for fancy filtering and categorization?